 • Ensuring validity of data:

-• Did authors define statistical significance clearly?
+• Did the authors define and report statistical significance clearly?

 • Were the effect size, practically important differences explained?